Save £100s Each Year With A Home Solar & Heat Pump Package

 government solar panel subsidy

-Can I get a grant for solar panels?
+Can I get a grant for solar panels and heat pumps?

 The Energy Company Obligation scheme transitioned from ECO3 to ECO4 in Summer 2022.
-The new ECO4 scheme allows people to apply to have solar panels installed with the possibility of them being fully-funded.
+The ECO4 scheme, which is due to run until the end of March 2026, allows eligible households to apply to have a combined solar panel and heat pump bundle installed, with the possibility of them being fully-funded.

 The Energy Companies Obligations (ECO) scheme is backed by the UK government and obligates the largest energy suppliers – including npower, E.ON and British Gas, SSE, EDF, Scottish Power and others – to help households improve their energy efficiency and reduce their energy bills.